hipe/tmx/lib/skylab/git/doc/issues/010-storypoints.md

  • it has multiple client layers that interface with each other (CLI and API).
  • it has a mostly standalone implementation for CRUD, for its "business entities": list, add, remove etc.
- • it implements a trivial but custom datastore (grafted on top of the filesystem).
+ • it implements a trivial but custom collection (grafted on top of the filesystem).
  • it interfaces with an external service (namely 'git') - one that relies on underlying system interaction - to a somewhat non-trivial degree.